json-api/json-api/extensions/jsonpatch/index.md

 #### Other Responses <a href="#patch-responses-other" id="patch-responses-other" class="headerlink"></a>

-When a server encounters one or more problems while processing a `PATCH` request, it **SHOULD** specify the most appropriate HTTP error code in the response.
+When a server encounters one or more problems while processing a Patch operation, it **SHOULD** specify the most appropriate HTTP error code in the response.
 Clients **MUST** interpret those errors in accordance with HTTP semantics.